nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </div>

-The following sequence diagram shows how the addq operation works:
+The following sequence diagram shows how the add question operation works:
 ![AddQSequenceDiagram](images/AddQSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes an addq command:
+The following activity diagram summarizes what happens when a user executes a new `addq` command.

 <img src="images/AddQActivityDiagram.png" width="250" />